 Biofeedback devices are generally used exclusively in therapeutic settings.
 This can be a disadvantage, as they are not available for patients for more than a few hours a day.
 However, it can also encourage the brain to practice the reactions it has learned when hooked up to the devices when no devices are present.

-In addition, the use of biofeedback devices in a therapeutic setting costs money, while some anti-anxiety exercises can be done for free at home.
+Also, the use of biofeedback devices in a therapeutic setting costs money.
+Many other anti-anxiety exercises can be done for free at home.
 But, in comparison to other treatments that may be offered by a therapist (usually involving prescription drugs), biofeedback devices do not cause any unexpected side effects or involve ingesting unfamiliar chemicals.

 Ultimately, it is really about what kind of treatment is right for you.
 Biofeedback therapy may be right for you if: